 After the strollers, bicycles with shopping wagons, and camera-laden day-trippers streamed off the ferry, the Bookmobile exited last.
 Then it trundled along Cibola Avenue, stopping in a grassy patch just north of Algonquin Bridge (the wooden footbridge that arches over a narrow stretch of harbour and is off-limits to rented bicycle surreys).

-At 10:30 on the dot, two people climbed aboard the Bookmobile, and by 10:35 approximately eight people were inside.
-A variety of bicycles were leaning against the front and side of the bus.
-Other bikes were strewn this way and that on the grass.
-How liberating to hop on your bike and fetch some books without having to worry about traffic, subway steps, or bike locks!
+At 10:30 on the dot, two patrons climbed aboard the Bookmobile, and by 10:35 approximately eight people were inside, their bicycles leaning against the front and side of the bus.
+Other bikes were strewn at random on the grass, prompting me to ponder how liberating it must be to hop on a bike and fetch your books without having to worry about traffic, subway steps, or bike locks!

-When I stepped up into the mobile library around 11:00, I noticed how different it seemed in daylight.
+When I stepped up into the mobile library around 11:00, I noticed how different the vehicle seemed in daylight.
 Compared to my previous evening’s visit at Queen’s Quay, the Ward’s Island stop seemed more leisurely and relaxed.
-The radio was playing this time, and the view from the back window was leafy and harbour-scenic.
-(Perhaps it’s not fair to compare them because it’s hard for the Omni TV parking lot at twilight to compete with a restful island site next to a harbour).
+The radio was playing from the dashboard, and the view from the back window was leafy and harbour-scenic.
+(Perhaps it’s not fair to compare the two bookmobile sites because it’s hard for a crepuscular parking lot to compete with a restful island site).

-The Bookmobile wasn’t overly crowded, which made for a congenial social environment.
-For example, there wasn’t the intense competitive huddle next to the DVD shelves that I observed at Queen’s Quay.
-However, like their urban cousins across the water, the Ward’s Island patrons appeared to look forward to these bookmobile visits because they provided a reliable opportunity to catch up with fellow book-loving friends.
+The Bookmobile wasn’t overly crowded, which made for a congenial environment.
+For example, there wasn’t the competitive huddle next to the DVD shelves that I observed at Queen’s Quay.
+However, like their urban cousins across the water, the Ward’s Island patrons appeared to relish bookmobile visits because they provide a reliable opportunity to catch up with fellow book-loving friends.

 Even though the driver-librarian had to process the materials by hand due to a computer problem, patrons waited patiently in line with their armfuls of books.
 Meanwhile, a mom was asking her two young children for feedback on the week’s selection of picture books.
 She would read a line or two, show some illustrations, and see if the kids showed interest in the book.
-When she’d gathered her literacy supplies, she showed off some of the titles to a friend, who exclaimed, “Look at the eyes on that lemur!”
+When she’d gathered up all the books that had passed the interest test, she showed off some of the titles to a friend, who exclaimed, “Look at the eyes on that lemur!”

 Eventually, I made my way to the front of the bus to check out a book on Vermeer.
 When I commented that the driver’s job seemed fun, he said, “The people are nice, and it’s never a dull moment!”
-It certainly looked as if Ward’s Island residents of all ages were really happy to see him drive up and spend a few hours dispensing a wealth of information, entertainment, and good cheer.
+Indeed, Ward’s Island residents of all ages seemed happy to see him drive up and spend a few hours dispensing a wealth of printed information, entertainment, and good cheer.

 For the second time in as many days, I descended the Bookmobile steps and emerged into the outside air.
-I found Stewart, who had been taking pictures of the exterior of the bus, and he suggested lunch at the Rectory Café.
-I didn’t require much persuasion, and after a meal of lamb burger (Stewart) and salmon and bagel (me), we went for refreshing walk along the boardwalk.
+I located Stewart, who had been taking pictures of the exterior of the bus, and he suggested lunch at the Rectory Café.
+Very little persuasion was required, and after a meal of lamb burger (Stewart) and salmon and bagel (me), we went for refreshing walk along the boardwalk.
 It was the perfect activity to cap a wonderful outing.
 What a joy to visit Ward’s Island in the company of Stewart and the Toronto Public Library!